rubocop/rubocop/README.md

 $ gem install rubocop
 ```

-If you'd rather install RuboCop using `bundler`, don't require it in your `Gemfile`:
+If you'd rather install RuboCop using `bundler`, require it in your `Gemfile`:

 ```rb
 gem 'rubocop', require: false